-- the development of sustainable strategies with private sector, local government and Indigenous communities to improve Indigenous employment outcomes;
+- the development of sustainable strategies with private sector, local government and Indigenous communities to improve Indigenous employment outcomes

-- creating properly paid jobs for service delivery that previously relied on CDEP scheme;
+- creating properly paid jobs for service delivery that previously relied on CDEP scheme

-- creating specific, transition strategies for communities especially affected by the CDEP reforms;
+- creating specific, transition strategies for communities especially affected by the CDEP reforms

-- informing current partner employers on employment reforms;
+- informing current partner employers on employment reforms

 - developing Indigenous workforce strategies.

-To achieve the performance benchmark of halving the employment gap, this National Partnership is expected to assist up to 13,000 Indigenous people into employment over a five-year period.
+To achieve the performance benchmark of halving the employment gap, this National partnership agreement is expected to assist up to 13,000 Indigenous people into employment over a five-year period.
 Specific performance indicators and administrative data are used for each of the four elements.
 The individual states and territories will contribute in varied proportions.

 To achieve these objectives, the agreement stipulates:

-- supply of safe and adequate housing;
+- supply of safe and adequate housing

-- robust and standardised tenancy management of all remote Indigenous housing to be consistent with public housing standards;
+- robust and standardised tenancy management of all remote Indigenous housing to be consistent with public housing standards

-- a program of ongoing maintenance and repairs to increase life cycles of Indigenous remote public housing from 7 years to 30 years;
+- a program of ongoing maintenance and repairs to increase life cycles of Indigenous remote public housing from 7 years to 30 years

-- construction and ongoing maintenance of new houses in remote Indigenous communities;
+- construction and ongoing maintenance of new houses in remote Indigenous communities

-- increased employment opportunities for local residents in remote Indigenous communities;
+- increased employment opportunities for local residents in remote Indigenous communities

-- accommodation, such as hostels and subsidised rental housing, to allow Indigenous people from remote areas to move to regional centres to access education, training and support services;
+- accommodation, such as hostels and subsidised rental housing, to allow Indigenous people from remote areas to move to regional centres to access education, training and support services

-- progressive land tenure on remote community-titled land to best secure government and commercial investment, economic development and home ownership in economically sustainable communities;
+- progressive land tenure on remote community-titled land to best secure government and commercial investment, economic development and home ownership in economically sustainable communities

 - improved data collection for three-yearly community housing and infrastructure need surveys.